KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 .. image:: quick_guide/LA.png

-The Local Accuracy (LA) figure gives a clear representation of how good each model part is refined compared to a reference structure.
+The Local Accuracy (LA) plot gives a clear representation of how good each model part is refined compared to a reference structure.
 It is possible to show/hide each of the information columns (FRAME, TS and HA) individually.

 Cluster Analyses
 ^^^^^^^^^^^^^^^^

 REX MD simulations generate large amounts of data.
-Depending on the project goal filtering and clustering of structure ensembles will be necessary.
+Depending on the project goal, filtering and clustering of structural ensembles will be necessary.

 .. code:: ipython3